• Projecting Revisionism Backwards: What Can We Learn From Napoleon and the Nineteenth Century?

 Satirists too said nothing about Jews.
 Thomas Love Peacock flourished at about the time of Jane Austen (Headlong Hall 1815-ish established his group of intellectual talking heads genre), almost coincident with the Rothschild's insider dealing on Napoleon's defeat.
 Unless I've overlooked references, there is almost no comment on Jews apart from Jews ('Hebrews') in Scotland and a few Byronesque remarks on financiers in Gryll Grange: all his characters, or to be on the safe side let's say most, are either British types, for example varieties of Protestant, or popularly identifiable characters such as Lord Monboddo, Mary Wollstonecroft Shelley, Coleridge, Byron, though paraded in discreet ways.
 Peacock was involved in a governmental capacity in war with China, and may have been aware of the atrocities and finances; and he received money from a literary society, so it's possible he may have been paid to keep quiet.
 He wrote a Paper Money Lyrics (published 1837), fifteen poems on such subjects as panics and 'flimsters' and 'bubble-buyers'; and Scotch economists, Quakers, and Jews; and which include 'The Wise Men of Gotham' and 'Margery Daw'.
 [NB: An American correspondent suggests Peacock's name is a coded joke, presumably false, with homosexual references, of the sort Jews like.
 This seems likely enough—critics of his satires might like to examine the view that Peacock shows what Jews thought of Britons.
 Peacock held some governmental post at the time of the opium wars, suggesting a key place is wrecking China; it may be significant that J I M Stewart's book on Peacock (1963) was no. 156 in a British Council series].

 Thomas Carlyle (b.
 1795, in Scotland) from our point of view is an example of the type who sows confusion, and was presumably encouraged because of that: He was an avid reader, including of German (he translated Goethe's Wilhelm Meister, a novel which had something like James Dean status in Germany), and wrote in something like a speaking-in-tongues style crossed with previsions of Brewer's Phrase and Fable of 1870.
-His The French Revolution and his books on hero worship, Cromwell's Letters, a monk (taken from recently published historical documents), and Frederick II of Prussia ('the Great' - 1712; 1740-1786) deal with individuals, not their backup.
+His The French Revolution and his books on hero worship, Cromwell's Letters (Carlyle deplored the unindexed chaos of Cromwellian archives), a monk (taken from recently published historical documents), and Frederick II of Prussia ('the Great' - 1712; 1740-1786) deal with individuals, not their backup.
 Poor Carlyle tried in vain to extract truth from the unyielding stone of group secrecy.
 And note that 'heroes' are easily invented, by anyone controlling whatever media are available.
 Was Napoleon a 'hero' for example?—it depends what you've been told.

 The next well-known satirist of this genre is W H Mallock's 1877-ish The New Republic with recognisable characters—Jowett, Walter Pater, Carlyle, Matthew Arnold, but also W K Clifford, Thomas Huxley and John Tyndall.
 Forty years later, a shadowy financier, shown as finding his efforts trivially simple and as a result suffering infinite ennui, appears in Bertrand Russell's then-unpublished 1912-ish work The Perplexities of John Forstice.
 In 1901, Swinburne wrote insulting material on Boers, part of the propagandist material which, however, didn't quite conceal the part played by Jews.
 Secretive, concealed, foreign, alien, oriental, cunning, wealthy characters mostly appeared with cheap printings in thrillers, for example John Buchan's 39 Steps.